TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

     return response
 ```

-Extend the dbHandler to pass the data back to the POST request.
+Extend the `extension_add():` method in the `database_manager.py` to be a driver that returns the received data back to the POST request.

 ```python
 def extension_add(response):